rawalpandey/Text-Classification/README.md

 The most famous deep learning library in the world is Google's TensorFlow.
 Google product uses machine learning in all of its products to improve the search engine, translation, image captioning or recommendations.
-Tensorflow architecture works in three parts:</br>
+Tensorflow architecture works in three parts:
-- Preprocessing the data</br>
+- Preprocessing the data
-- Build the model</br>
+- Build the model
-- Train and estimate the model</br>
+- Train and estimate the model
 It is called Tensorflow because it takes input as a multi-dimensional array, also known as tensors.
-The input goes in at one end, and then it flows through this system of multiple operations and comes out the other end as output.</br>
+The input goes in at one end, and then it flows through this system of multiple operations and comes out the other end as output.
 A tensor can be originated from the input data or the result of a computation.
 In TensorFlow, all the operations are conducted inside a graph.
 The graph is a set of computation that takes place successively.
-Each operation is called an op node and are connected to each other.</br>
+Each operation is called an op node and are connected to each other.
 ### Feature Extraction - Word Embedding
 We cannot use the Doc2Vec for preprocessing because it will transfer the entire document into one vector and lose the order information.
 To prevent that, we use the word embedding